 Although the Committee seeks input from the CEO on various elements of executive compensation, the Committee determines and approves the final compensation elements and amounts to be provided to the Company's NEOs.
 The independent members of the Board (rather than the Committee) have direct responsibility for approving CEO and Board compensation; however, the Committee reviews and recommends proposed changes to CEO and Board compensation to the independent members of the Board for approval.
 See "Executive Compensation - Compensation Discussion and Analysis" for information concerning the committee's philosophy and objectives in overseeing executive compensation.
 The Board has affirmatively determined that each member of the Committee is independent as defined for compensation committee members by the NYSE.
 The Board has also determined that each member of the Committee is a "non-employee director" for purposes of Section 16b-3 of the Exchange Act and, along with each of the independent directors, is an "outside director" for purposes of Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code").
-The Committee met five times in 2017.
+The Committee met five times in 2019.

 The Committee's charter authorizes the Committee to retain third-party compensation consultants and to obtain advice and assistance from internal or external legal, accounting or other advisors.
-The Committee retains Frederic W. Cook & Co., Inc. ("FW Cook") as its executive compensation consultant to provide objective analysis, advice and recommendations regarding the compensation of our executives and non-employee directors.
-FW Cook does not provide any other services to the Company.
-See "Executive Compensation - Compensation Discussion and Analysis" for further information regarding our executive compensation programs and the scope of services provided by FW Cook.
-The Committee has concluded that FW Cook's work does not raise any conflicts of interest that require disclosure under applicable SEC regulations.
+For the first half of 2019, the Committee retained the services of Frederic W. Cook & Co., Inc. ("FW Cook") to provide analysis, advice and recommendations on executive compensation and Board of Director compensation.
+In July 2019, after a thorough review process, the Committee transitioned the Committee's consulting services to Pearl Meyer.
+Both FW Cook and Pearl Meyer do not provide any other services to the Company.
+See "Executive Compensation - Compensation Discussion and Analysis" for further information regarding our executive compensation programs and the scope of services provided by FW Cook before the transition and Pearl Meyer after.
+The Committee has concluded that FW Cook's and Pearl Meyer's work does not raise any conflicts of interest that require disclosure under applicable SEC regulations.